MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-help-using-platyps.md

    Update-MarkdownHelpModule @parameters
    ```

-   `Update-MarkdownHelpModule` updates any cmdlet and module Markdown files in the specified folder.
+   `Update-MarkdownHelpModule` updates the cmdlet and module Markdown files in the specified folder.
-   It does not update any `about_*.md` files.
-The module file (`ModuleName.md`) will receive any new
+   It does not update the `about_*.md` files.
+The module file (`ModuleName.md`) receives any new
    **Synopsis** text that has been added to the cmdlet files.
-The updates to cmdlet files include
+Updates to cmdlet files include the
-   the following:
+   following:

    - New parameter sets
    - New parameters
    - Updated parameter metadata
-   - Update input and output type information
+   - Updated input and output type information

    For more information, see [Update-MarkdownHelpModule][].